neobeppe/GTForceTouchGestureRecognizer/README.md

 #### CocoaPods

-DCViewer is available through [CocoaPods](http://cocoapods.org).
+GTForceTouchGestureRecognizer is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby